 A young child at Huaqing Garden swimming pool once asked me what sort of special technique I was learning with my snorkeling tube.
 I was embarrassed and told him that I needed it because I had not mastered the breathing technique yet and that he should be quite proud that he didn't use this apparatus.

-d start to do breast stroke in a few months on a once-a-week schedule.
+I learned to breathe finally with encouragement from the lifeguard Mr. Chen.
+He showed me that a true beginner friend coul d start to do breast stroke in a few months on a once-a-week schedule.
 All I needed was to relax and not get in a panic when I did not breathe in enough or got some water into my mouth.
-Being able to stay calm and recover to normal breathing pattern was key to my epiphany ;-) I was so pleased with this breakthrough, because I never thought it would be possible in my lifetime.
-Here is a picture of me without the tube in Sanya, Hainan at the end of last year.
+Being able to stay calm and recover to normal breathing pattern was key to my epiphany ;-) I w as so pleased with this breakthrough, because I never thought it would be possible in my lifetime.
+Here is a picture of me without the tube in Sanya, Hainan a t the end of last year.

 I have listed below my observations in and around Beijing swimming pools.
 Since my samples are limited, I would be cautious in generalizing these observations too much.